airman604/aws-scan-automation/README.md

 #  - You can add `notification_recipient` parameter to terraform.tfvars file
 #     so you don't need to be entering the email address every time you run Terraform.
 #  - once the resources are deployed, you will get a verification email
-#     from AWS SES, click on the link to confirm your ownership of
+#     from AWS SNS, click on the link to confirm your ownership of
 #     the email address
 terraform apply